 A wrong step can lead to falls and open cuts.
 It is best to tend the wound right away to stop the bleeding.
 Clean the area using water and cover it to prevent infection.

 A well-stocked first-aid kit is essential when treating minor injuries when running.
-Buy a ready-made set or create your kit by getting all items necessary.
+Buy a ready-made kit, or create your own by collecting the necessary items.

-Running solo is a great way to release stress and be healthy, but share specific plans with others for precaution.
-Be it a family member or a friend, let them know the expected arrival time and the running location.
+Running solo is a great way to release stress and be healthy, but share specific plans with others for precaution – whether it’s with a family member or a friend.
+Let them know your expected arrival time and general running location.

-It may be tempting to pop a blister, but leaving these fluid-filled sacs alone is best.
-Breaking it will only increase the risk of infection.
+If you’re suffering from blisters, it may be tempting to pop one.
+But leaving these fluid-filled sacs alone is best, as breaking one will increase the risk of infection.

 Stay Hydrated